vibver/vibver/README.md

-# vibver
+# Vibes Versioning Specification
-Vibes Versioning Specification
+"Vibe Versioning" or "VibVer" contains a set of rules and requirements that dictate how vibe versions are are assigned and incremented.